 My mission as an educator is to instill a love and understanding of the world around us.
 Students learn best when they get to taste, touch, see, hear, and smell the scientific concepts I want them to learn.
 I try to always link the knowledge we are learning to each student's own life and make it applicable to them.

 I LOVE the outdoors!!
-Hunting, fishing, gardening, kayaking, biking, and raising poultry are my main hobbies.
+Birding, hunting, fishing, gardening, kayaking, biking, jogging, and raising poultry are my main hobbies.
 I cannot tolerate sedentary activities at all; I am always looking for new projects to set up that would be interesting to both me and all of my students while teaching them valuable life lessons at the same time.

 FLC science students are on Native American Seed web site!

-Our campus won the Texas Commission on Environmental Quality's Environmental Excellence Awards in 2011.
-Click on our school's name to see our winning video! http://www.teea.org/fulton-4-5-learning-center/
+Our campus won the Texas Commission on Environmental Quality's Environmental Excellence Awards in 2011 and our science programs were recognized in 2017.
+Click on this link to see our winning activities:

 The biggest questions parents ask me are 1) how does our aluminum can recycling program work and 2) is there anything I need donated to our science lab program.